deephaven-examples/wordle-solving/README.md

  Running `./wordle-solver.sh` will create all the needed tables in Deephaven.

- Open deephaven on [http://localhost:10000/ide](http://localhost:10000/ide) to edit and run the scirpts.
+ Open Deephaven on [http://localhost:10000/ide](http://localhost:10000/ide) to edit and run the scripts.

 ## Overview